-There will be a designated isolation room/area.
+There is a designated isolation room/area at both campuses.
 This room/area will be used for the temporary placement of any student that becomes ill during the day.
-An isolation kit containing staff/student PPE for illnesses, will be provided to the front office.
+An isolation kit containing staff/student PPE for illnesses, has been provided to the front office.